All Episodes

 You can get chicken McNuggets or you can get a cheeseburger happy meal.

-And you get a two-year-old.
+And you get a turkey.

 Well, he's five, so you know, everything is chicken and french fries right now.

-So of course he would say yes to that.
+So, of course, he would say yes to that.

 Then you're depriving your child of a normal childhood.

-That's uh no, because I make French fries here in the air fryer with no oil, and I make chicken McNuggets in the air fryer with no oil.
+That's uh no, because I make french fries here in the air fryer with no oil, and I make chicken McNuggets in the air fryer with no oil.

 Thank God for air fryers.